 Does TNC make use of returns and/or holdings-based analysis when monitoring the portfolio?
 What do you see as the pros/cons of each?

 Yes.
+We use Venn for our returns-based analysis while we are in the process of on-boarding a tool for holdings-based analysis.
 The elegance of returns-based analysis is its simplicity and applicability to multiple asset classes or strategies.
 All you need are the historical returns.
 Two main shortcomings are the fact that you need to have several months of returns to make any meaningful conclusions and the fact that if you’re trying to understand regional, sector or industry exposures at a given point-in-time, you are better off running a holdings-based analysis.

 The major shortcoming of holdings-based analysis is that it can be complex and is only effective when analyzing long-only equity investments (and fixed income in some cases).
 Hedge funds, due to their limited holdings-based transparency, are often not suitable for holdings-based analysis.
 The same goes for private investments in general.